magicwave/flutter_adafruit_mqtt/README.md

 - subscribe and publish to AdafruitIO
 - log events similar/closest to the rich logging I enjoy in Python
 ## Non Goal
-__There is no error checking.__  My intent was to learn more like a conversation in which we learn how something works, but we stop short of studying so completely that we address all the "what ifs."
+__There is no error checking.__  My intent was to learn how something works, more like a conversation, but stopping short of studying so completely that all the "what ifs" are addressed.
-## Thanks to Those that Went Before
+## Thanks to Those Who Went Before
 - shamblett for his [mqtt_client dart package](https://pub.dartlang.org/packages/mqtt_client) and [mqtt_client GitHub](https://github.com/shamblett/mqtt_client).
 Thank you for your well documented and so far robust code.
 Thank you for being very responsive and supportive answer questions that I had.
 Even when the questions clearly showed how clueless I am.
 - abachman (Adam B.) for his clear answers to questions on the [Adafruit.io forum](https://forums.adafruit.com/viewforum.php?f=56).
 Thank you for the persistance and final nudge to help me realize the client id is not the username...um...sure obvious to the rest of you!
 - Adafruit for not only Adafruit.IO but the quality customer and community experience.
 You inspire me to ask myself _"How hard can it be?"_ and answer with _"As hard as I make it."_ And most times I figure it out.